Who Is Blake Shelton?

 Shelton quickly followed up Based on a True Story... with Bringing Back the Sunshine (2014), which proved to be a hit with country music fans.
 The album, which features "Neon Light," reached the top of both the country and pop charts.
 He also picked up another CMA Award for Male Vocalist of the Year in 2014.

-He also discovered he could still sway audiences with top-shelf music, delivering the well-received studio albums If I'm Honest (2016) and Texoma Shore (2017).
+Still swaying audiences with top-shelf music, Shelton delivered the well-received studio albums If I'm Honest (2016) and Texoma Shore (2017).
+In late 2019, he released Fully Loaded: God's Country, which featured the 2019 CMA Single of the Year, "God's Country."

 In July 2015, Shelton and Lambert announced they were getting divorced after four years of marriage.
 "This is not the future we envisioned," the couple said in a statement.
 "And it is with heavy hearts that we move forward separately.
 We are real people, with real lives, with real families, friends and colleagues.
 Therefore, we kindly ask for privacy and compassion concerning this very personal matter."